User Guide

 After a topic is closed, the platform provides a brief survey, accessible via a link located below the topic description.

 The quantitative question explores the extent to which a user's opinion may have changed in more detail.
-In particular, users are asked to indicate their degree of support for each listed viewpoint both before and after reviewing the topic’s content, using a percentage scale from 0% to 100%.
+In particular, users are asked to indicate their degree of support for each listed viewpoint both before and after reviewing the data, using a percentage scale from 0% to 100%.

 For example, consider a topic with two viewpoints, Viewpoint 1 and Viewpoint 2.
 A user might initially lean 80% towards Viewpoint 1 and 20% towards Viewpoint 2.
 However, after exploring the platform's data, their support might shift to 40% for Viewpoint 1 and 60% for Viewpoint 2.